rcravens/GenericRepository/README.markdown

 Feedback
 --------------
-If you have improvements, questions or suggestions please feel free to contact me.
+If you have improvements, questions or suggestions please feel free to contact me..

 Bob